sauravgore/jMAVSim_Ubuntu/README.md

 #### Serial port

 Serial port access is common problem.
-Make sure to hardcode correct port in Simulator.java:
+Make sure to pass the correct port on the command line:
 ```
-serialMAVLinkPort.open("/dev/tty.usbmodem1", 230400, 8, 1, 0);
+java -jar jmavsim_run.jar -serial /dev/tty.usbmodem1 230400
 ```
-(Baudrate for USB ACM ports (that PX4 uses) has no effect, you can use any value)
+(Baudrate for USB ACM ports (that PX4 uses) has no effect, you can use any value.)
+(For AutoQuad USB port, always use baud rate of 2400.)

 Usually port is:
 ```
 Mac OS: /dev/tty.usbmodem1
 Linux: /dev/ttyACM0
-Windows: COM15
+Windows: COM15 (varies)
 ```

 On **Linux** you may also get `Permission denied` error, add your user to `dialout` group and relogin, or just run as root.